5 Exciting Tips for a Simple Christmas Focused on Christ

 Stars-simple CHRISTMAS

-The simple Christmas that appeals to me is humble, authentic and pure without losing the joy and fun that so many of us look forward to.
+The simple Christmas that appeals to me is humble, authentic and pure without losing the happiness and fun that so many of us look forward to.

 How can we keep the origins of Christmas alive without becoming lost in a land of distractions that we don’t want to live in?

-Since it was harder to find information on how do you simplify Christmas, I began to read magazines and ask other families, “How do you simplify Christmas without losing its meaning and keeping kids interested?”
+Finding information on how to simplify Christmas, is hard but we can observe and ask other families, “How do you simplify Christmas without losing its meaning and keeping kids interested?”

-Of course, the answers on how to simplify Christmas were all over the place because every family has its own flavor and threshold for what celebrating Jesus’ birth looks like.
+Of course, the answers to how to simplify Christmas are all over the place because every family has its flavor and threshold for what celebrating the birth of Jesus looks like.

 How your family simplifies Christmas can look different, but we developed some guiding principles for a simple Christmas that was still a fun celebration.